 It was collection day for a Connecticut-based donor.
 Unfortunately, they were also snowed-in, due to an epic nor’easter that had dumped a whole season’s worth of snow on the region during a single storm.
 There was no hope of the donor making it out on the road in order to drive to the collection site.
-Our Be The Match BioTherapies® logistics team contacted Connecticut state patrol, and shortly thereafter a snowmobile was outside the donor’s house, ready to deliver the courier to the distant cleared road and on the way to the collection site.
+Our Be The Match BioTherapies® logistics team contacted Connecticut state patrol, and shortly thereafter a snowmobile was outside the donor’s house, ready to deliver the donor to the distant cleared road and on the way to the collection site.
 The donation was completed successfully, despite the snow.

 “A patient may not get another opportunity.
 This may be their only chance to get that life-saving therapy, so we have an obligation to do everything we can to make sure that happens.” —Ray Hornung, MBA, CEM, CBSP, Manager, Logistics and Emergency Preparedness Team, Be The Match BioTherapies and the National Marrow Donor Program®(NMDP)/Be The Match®

 The complexity of customs and border laws for the clearance of cellular cargo is another risk to timely delivery.
 Specialized knowledge around international transport and continual relationship-building with government agencies will be key when designing your logistics solution.
 To solve for delays at borders, relationships with U.S. Customs and Border Protection, the Food and Drug Administration, and the Transportation Security Administration are essential for re-routing or expediting shipments.